-Generally speaking, the fintech market has begun to see more mature projects, many of which are backed or launched by established financial institutions and technology companies, including e.g. facebook (Libra).
-The new wave of start-ups in the financial sector more readily accepts and embraces regulation, with several projects aiming to become licensed and supervised by the Swiss Financial Market Supervisory Authority FINMA.
-In 2018, FINMA granted the first licence for an asset manager of collective investment schemes to Crypto Fund AG, a company focusing on investment management in the area of crypto assets.
-Further, in August 2019, two Swiss start-ups, SEBA Bank AG and Sygnum Bank AG, were granted full Swiss banking and securities dealer licences by the Swiss Financial Market Supervisory Authority FINMA ("FINMA").
+Generally speaking, the fintech market has begun to see more mature projects, such as Diem (formerly Libra), many of which are backed or launched by established financial institutions and technology companies.
+The new wave of start-ups in the financial sector more readily accepts and embraces regulation, with several projects aiming to become licensed and supervised by the Swiss Financial Market Supervisory Authority ("FINMA").
+In 2018, FINMA granted the first licence for an asset manager of collective investment schemes to Crypto Fund AG, a company focusing on investment management in the area of cryptoassets.
+Further, in August 2019, two Swiss start-ups, SEBA Bank AG and Sygnum Bank AG, were granted full Swiss banking and securities dealer licences by FINMA.
+Beyond this, Diem Networks LLC initiated the application process with FINMA for a payment system operator licence in April 2020.